Filming on American Indian Reservations in North Dakota

 Cultural Sensitivities: It is a common concern of filmmakers to be sensitive to cultural and racial differences.
 As a rule, common courtesy and respect go very far.
 When in doubt about terminology, a direct but polite question will not be found offensive.

-Compensation: Film crews working in North Dakota have found Indian people generous and willing to help.
+Compensation: Film crews working in North Dakota have found Indigenous people generous and willing to help.
 The Film Commission respectfully asks filmmakers to make reasonable offers of reimbursement and compensation when asking for something of value such as an interview, research or acting.

 Confidentiality: Unless otherwise instructed, the North Dakota Film Commission considers all scripts, treatments and other business of the filmmaker to be proprietary and confidential.
 Tribes and tribal members deserve to understand the nature and scope of a project, and therefore, should be given some kind of script or treatment when asked to contribute.